amtjitro/cse15l-lab-reports/lab-report-4-week-8.md

 Running this test on the repository we reviewed resulted in the following output
 ![Image](OutputSnippet1Other.png)

-It appears that the backtick in front of the first open bracket should not be considered a link, but both repository codes still process it as a link.
-A potential change that can be made to account for backticks, is to make sure that the program does not continue if a backtick preceeds the `[`.
+It appears that the backtick in front of the first open bracket makes it so that it is not a link, but both repository codes still process it as a link.
+A potential change that can be made to account for backticks, is to make sure that the program does not continue if there is one backtick before the `[`.
 The last link when tested in my own repository does not print but that is not due to the backticks, it is due to the fact that there are two `]` which could be solved by making `nextClosedBracket` the bracket that directly preceeds `(`.
 But going back to the backticks, a solution would be to add if statements that break the loop if a backtick preceeds the link format.

 > **Snippet 2**